-2. A big part of what makes these gnomes witches and wizards is the hat.
-Start off by making a paper template for the hat.
+Step 2: A big part of what makes these gnomes witches and wizards is the hat.
+Start by making a paper template for the hat.

-Decide on the size of the hat you want and make a paper cone this size.
-Paper cones are very easy to make they are just basically a quarter circle.
+Decide on the hat you want and make a paper cone this size.
+Paper cones are very easy to make.
+They are just basically a quarter circle.

 Once the cone is made, make a paper brim for the hat.
-The brim will be a donut shape where the hole in the donut is the same size as the base of the cone.
+The brim will be a doughnut shape where the hole in the doughnut is the same size as the base of the cone.

-Using the paper template cut out the donut and cone shapes in black felt.
+Using the paper template cut out the doughnut and cone shapes in black felt.
 Cut out some yellow felt stars and moon decorations and glue these to the black felt cone.

-Then either stitch or glue the witches/wizards hat together.
-I found hand stitching was best, however it would be just as easy to use glue to make the hat.
+Then either stitch or glue the witch’s/wizards’ hat together.
+I found hand stitching was best.
+However, it would be easier to use glue to make the hat.